 CART providers convert spoken word into instant text in realtime format typically via a laptop or television screen.
 This service is generally utilized by individuals who are hard-of-hearing or deaf and not familiar with American Sign Language (ASL).
-Please contact the Diversity and Access Office if you wish to request in-person CART services or for a list of local CART providers.
+Please contact the D&A Office if you wish to request in-person CART services or for a list of local CART providers.

 Video Remote Interpreting (VRI) & CART Remote Interpreting

-Teletypewriters (TTYs), sometimes referred to as Telephone Devices for the Deaf (TDD), are used by people with hearing impairments to communicate as hearing people do by telephone.
-TTYs are equipped with a small keyboard and display monitor so that users communicate by written conversation.
-The following University offices have a privately-used TTY and their phone numbers and maps for these locations are listed below:
+A teletypewriter (TTY), also referred to as a Telecommunications Device for the Deaf (TDD), is used by people who are deaf or hard of hearing to communicate by telephone.
+A TTY is equipped with a small keyboard and display monitor which allows users to communicate by typing their message.
+The following University offices have a departmental TTY and the phone numbers and maps for these locations are listed below:

 California Relay Service (CRS)

-- It is also possible for hearing and hearing impaired persons to communicate using the 24-hour California Relay Service (CRS).
+The 24-hour California Relay Service (CRS) allows hearing individuals to communicate with deaf or hard of hearing individuals.
 CRS operators transmit spoken and typed messages between TTY and voice callers, allowing people who use TTYs to communicate with other telephone users who do not have TTYs, and vice versa.
 Relay operators receive calls, speak the typed portion of the call to the non-TTY user, and type the spoken portion to the TTY user.

 Voice to TTY: (800) 735-2922